Workers Compensation Audits

 A workers compensation premium audit may be performed after each policy period in order to verify payroll, class codes, and sub-contractor exposure.
 A worker’s comp audit is an annual review of records at the request of an insurance company.
 It may be done by phone, mail, or in-person depending on the assigned Auditor.

-In all our years of providing clients workers compensation audits coverage, we can think of nothing that is more frustrating to a client than being required to pay additional premiums after a policy year has expired.
-There are 4 reasons why this happens, and they all entail the workers compensation audit process.
+In all our years of providing client workers compensation audits coverage, we can think of nothing that is more frustrating to a client than being required to pay additional premiums after a policy year has expired.
+There are 4 reasons why this happens, and they all entail the worker’s compensation audit process.

 - The projection of payroll for the upcoming year was incorrect.

 - No one paid attention to the projections during the policy year to be sure it was accurate.

 - The insured did not understand the impact of utilizing contractors without workers’ compensation coverage in their business.

 - When the auditor arrived to do the workers comp audit, the insured did not have someone working with the auditor that fully understood the worker’s compensation premium audit process.

 Let’s look at each of these reasons in detail so you do not have the same frustration.